felixthegit123/FelixBoyne/README.md

 - **Email:** 26boynef@bscmail.org

 ## Unit converter
 This is the first project I did which converts units.
+It can convert Kilometers to Miles as well as Celsius to Farehnheit and the other way round.
+It is very useful when travelling countries if the road signs or temperature reading are in a different measurement.
 ```python
 def km_to_miles(km):
     """Convert kilometres to miles."""